Get the inside scoop from a grocery store insider on how to save money on groceries before even stepping foot in a store!

 How much do American’s spend on groceries?

-Of course, the answer to this question varies greatly by where you live, but in general terms, according to USA Today, “Average food spending was about $660 per consumer per month in 2018.
+Of course, the answer to this question varies greatly by where you live, but in general terms, according to USA Today, “Average grocery spending was about $660 per consumer per month in 2018.
 This represents 13% of household spending and includes $372 on food at home and $228 on food consumed away from home, including fast food, takeout, delivery, vending machines, and food trucks.

 This is more than Americans spent on entertainment, health care, personal insurance, pensions, and education.
 It also adds up to close to $8,000 per year – a big chunk of change.”